-Property and equipment are stated at cost.
-Depreciation is computed using the straight-line method over the estimated useful lives of the assets of three years.
+Property and equipment are stated at cost less accumulated depreciation and amortization.
+Depreciation is computed using the straight-line method over the estimated useful lives of the assets.
+An estimated useful life of three years applies to our computer equipment and software; estimated useful lives ranging from one to five years applies to our manufacturing equipment; an estimated useful life of three years applies to our furniture and fixtures; and an estimated useful life of 35 years applies to our building.
 Depreciation expense includes the amortization of assets recorded under capital leases.
 Leasehold improvements and assets recorded under capital leases are amortized over the shorter of the lease term or the useful life of the asset.
-Depreciation expense for the years ended June 30, 2002, 2003, and 2004 was \$1,182,000, \$1,459,000, and \$1,013,000, respectively.
-During the years ended June 30, 2003 and 2004, we retired fully depreciated equipment and furniture at an original cost of \$656,000 and \$506,000, respectively.
-No such equipment and furniture was retired during the year ended June 30, 2002.
+During the years ended June 30, 2003, 2004, and 2005, we retired fully depreciated equipment and furniture at an original cost of \$656,000, \$506,000, and \$170,000, respectively.